 You can ask your counsellor for more details if you have any questions on this issue.

-The Counselling Service works to the Ethical Framework for Good Practice as produced by the British Association for Counselling and Psychotherapy (BACP) to ensure we manage issues such as confidentiality in a responsible way.
+The Counselling Service works to the Ethical Framework for the Counselling Professions as produced by the British Association for Counselling and Psychotherapy (BACP) to ensure we manage issues such as confidentiality in a responsible way.
 (Further information is available at www.bacp.co.uk)

 With regards to confidentiality and the Counselling Service building: the University Counselling Service is on the Westwood Campus in Westwood House.
 The building is also home to Occupational Health Services and the DARO calling room (Development of Alumni Relations Office).
 If you think this might create a conflict of interest for you (for example, you may not wish to be seen by staff from these departments), please make a note on your registration form or contact the UCS directly (telephone 02476 523761 or email email@example.com) and we will do our best to ensure your confidentiality is safeguarded.
 It is possible to ensure your appointment times are scheduled to coincide with when the building is not in use by DARO staff, or to make alternative arrangements regarding the waiting area.

-If you have any question for the UCS, please email email@example.com.
+If you have any question for the Counselling Service, please email firstname.lastname@example.org.